dalejandro13/maps_flutter2/README.md

 # maps_flutter2
- map make in openStreetMap in flutter
+ map make in openStreetMap for android using flutter

  ## note:
+ for execute the project, use the next command in terminal: 'flutter run --no-sound-null-safety'